pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 }
 ```

-Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro calls to interact well with _other_ calls.
-Additionally, supporting the 'proc macro definition' use case above allows proc macro authors to use other crate macros without demanding that they be proc macros in turn.
+Giving proc macro authors the ability to handle these situations will allow proc macros to 'just work' in more contexts, and without surprising users who expect macro calls to interact well with more parts of the language.
+Additionally, supporting the 'proc macro definition' use case above allows proc macro authors to use macros from other crates _as macros_, rather than as proc macro definition functions.

 As a side note, allowing macro calls in built-in attributes would solve a few outstanding issues (see [rust-lang/rust#18849](https://github.com/rust-lang/rust/issues/18849) for an example).